 Hello!
 My name is Akash Kushwaha.
-I am a rising junior majoring in anthropology and earning certificates in theater and music theater.
+I am a rising senior majoring in anthropology with a certificate in theater.
 My pronouns are he/him/his.
-I am a biracial Desi-white man.
+I am a biracial Indian-white man.
 Having grown up in an overwhelmingly white town in Vermont, I am continually struggling with how to reimagine my biraciality beyond the white, assimilationist, exclusionary aesthetic that characterizes much of today's art worlds.

 Here’s my biggest insight so far at university: Arts are at the core of considering our own position in the world and crucial to developing counter-narratives and imaginaries that pioneer future forms of development and humanization.
 We need artists who come from a plethora of backgrounds (including academic majors) to imagine new possibilities of human interaction.
 Transformative aesthetic disciplines thus necessitate widespread involvement and intersectional insights — which is why I encourage anyone and everyone who is even remotely interested in art at Princeton to find ways to participate.
 Your identities and your contributions will be valued here.

-I can personally speak to the efforts of the LCA's Theater Department in restructuring itself as a vanguard for equity, diversity, and inclusion on this campus.
+I can personally speak to the efforts of the LCA's Theater department in restructuring itself as a vanguard for equity, diversity, and inclusion on this campus.
 The department — though embedded within the elitist enclave we call the 'Orange Bubble' — is embracing more participatory forms of performance that aren't afraid of radically questioning structures of dehumanization and offering more humanizing alternatives.
 There is a long road of work ahead, and we need your unique initiative and perspectives.
-Align yourself with the department's professors and build relationships with peers and student leaders who inspire you.
-If you prioritize these people in your life, many of them will reciprocate and support you.
+Align yourself with the department's professors and build relationships with peers and student leaders who inspire and support you.

-Apart from LCA department shows, I am a member of Princeton's South Asian Theatrics and a vice-chair for Triangle Club's Equity, Diversity, and Inclusion Task-force (EDIT).
+Apart from LCA department shows, I am an actor in Princeton's South Asian Theatrics and a vice-president of Triangle Club.
 Please reach out to me at any time for whatever reason.
 No concern or question is too big or small.

 Welcome to Princeton!